One of the greatest films of all-time from the legendary Satyajit Ray.

 First Published: 29 May 2012

-Akira Kurosawa famously said that to not have seen the films of Satyajit Ray (pronounced as “rai”) was like existing in this world without seeing the moon or the sun.
+Akira Kurosawa famously said that not having seen the films of Satyajit Ray (pronounced as “rai”) was like existing in this world without seeing the moon or the sun.
 If that is not the highest accolade a fellow great filmmaker can give to another, then what is?

 Even though Ray had made a number of outstanding works such as The Music Room (1958) and Charulata (1964), his greatness would always be linked back to the ‘The Apu Trilogy’ – Pather Panchali (1955), Aparajito (1956), and Apur Sansar (1959) – three films that shot Ray to international fame and established him as one of the medium’s most respected practitioners.